anniekatz/arch-linux-dotfiles/README.md

 # Dotfiles

-Config for personal Linus Desktop
+Config files for personal Linux desktop (for when I want to wipe my poor SSD and start over for the 300th time)

 Distro: Arch Linux
 WM: Qtile
 Desktop Manager: LightDM

-(for when I want to wipe my poor SSD and start over for the 300th time)

 ## Installation